AreejFatima/currency-exchange/README.md

 # Currency-Converter

-A simple currency converter application built using React Js (Hooks, React Query, Styled Componen), Typescript, HTML & CSS.
+A simple responsive currency converter application  built using React Js (Hooks, React Query, Styled Componen), Typescript, HTML & CSS.

 ## Basic Features
  - An input field to enter the amount to be converted